PLStenger/SNP_selection_for_validation/README.md

 rm sspace.final.scaffolds_database_awk_10.txt
 ```

-## Combine the database file with you SNP data
+## Combine the database file with you SNPs data

 Create a file with `paste` and/or `awk` to combine your SNP data (SNP name, ref base, alt base, position, transcrit name) with you sequence database file (transcrit (or sequence) name, sequence), in order to have a file with 6 columns in this order, with one line by SNP: